NC Medicaid Providers: “Credible Allegations of Fraud?” YOU ARE GUILTY UNTIL PROVEN INNOCENT!!

 About kemanuelMedicare and Medicaid Regulatory Compliance Litigator

-Posted on October 22, 2013, in Affordable Care Act, CMS, Credible Allegations of Fraud, DHHS, Division of Medical Assistance, Due process, Extrapolations, Federal Government, Federal Law, Health Care Providers and Services, Injunctions, Innocent Until Proven Guilty, Legal Analysis, Legal Remedies for Medicaid Providers, Legislation, MCO, Medicaid, Medicaid Audits, Medicaid Contracts, Medicaid Recipients, Medicaid Recoupment, Medicaid Reimbursements, Medicaid Services, Mental Health, Mental Illness, NC, New Mexico, North Carolina, Obamacare, Post-Payment Reviews, Prepayment Review, Program Integrity, Provider Medicaid Contracts, Tentative Notices of Overpayment, Termination of Medicaid Contract, Washington D.C. and tagged ACA, Affordable Care Act, Centers for Medicare and Medicaid Services, CMS, Credible Allegations of Fraud, DHHS, Division of Medical Assistance, Health care provider, Innocent Until Proven Guilty, Managed care, Managed Care Organizations, MCO, Medicaid, Medicaid Audits, Medicaid Payment Suspension, Medicaid recipients, Medicaid Reimbursments, Medicaid Services, New Mexico, New Mexico Behavioral Health Providers, North Carolina, North Carolina Department of Health and Human Services, Patient Protection and Affordable Care Act, Post-Payment Review, Prepayment, Social Security Act, SSA, Tentative Notice of Overpayment, termination of Medicaid contracts.
+Posted on October 22, 2013, in Affordable Care Act, CMS, Credible Allegations of Fraud, Division of Medical Assistance, Due process, Extrapolations, Federal Government, Federal Law, Health Care Providers and Services, Injunctions, Innocent Until Proven Guilty, Legal Analysis, Legal Remedies for Medicaid Providers, Legislation, MCO, Medicaid, Medicaid Audits, Medicaid Contracts, Medicaid Recipients, Medicaid Recoupment, Medicaid Reimbursements, Medicaid Services, Mental Health, Mental Illness, NC, NC DHHS, New Mexico, North Carolina, Obamacare, Post-Payment Reviews, Prepayment Review, Program Integrity, Provider Medicaid Contracts, Tentative Notices of Overpayment, Termination of Medicaid Contract, Washington D.C. and tagged ACA, Affordable Care Act, Centers for Medicare and Medicaid Services, CMS, Credible Allegations of Fraud, Division of Medical Assistance, Health care provider, Innocent Until Proven Guilty, Managed care, Managed Care Organizations, MCO, Medicaid, Medicaid Audits, Medicaid Payment Suspension, Medicaid recipients, Medicaid Reimbursments, Medicaid Services, NC DHHS, New Mexico, New Mexico Behavioral Health Providers, North Carolina, North Carolina Department of Health and Human Services, Patient Protection and Affordable Care Act, Post-Payment Review, Prepayment, Social Security Act, SSA, Tentative Notice of Overpayment, termination of Medicaid contracts.
 Bookmark the permalink.
 8 Comments.